-- Behaviour, attitudes and language of children's workers are just as important as the input during any children's programme/event. - Language and ways of relating that affirm worth, dignity and significance in what is said and how it is said must be used. - Behaviour that gives the impression of favouritism or encourages 'special' relationships must be avoided. - Gifts are generally inappropriate unless they are appropriate to the season and given to all children (example, an Easter Egg). - Do not use negative nicknames, 'put downs' or sexist language with other members of the team or with participants. - Do not be alone with a child/youth, and remain visible to other children's workers or leaders at all times.
+Behaviour, attitudes and language of Youth workers, leaders and helpers are just as important as the input during any Youth programme/event.

+- Use language and ways of relating that affirm worth, dignity and significance. - Behaviour that gives the impression of favouritism or encourages 'special' relationships must be avoided.

+- Inappropriate gifts that are suggestive of a romantic nature must not be given. - Correspondence (email, text messaging or social networking) that is suggestive of a romantic nature must be avoided. - Do not use negative nicknames, 'put downs' or sexist language with other members of the team or with participants. - Do not be alone with a child/youth, and remain visible to other Youth workers or leaders at all times.